 Like Ray & Moth, I will soon have to move out of the house that I love.
 My straits aren’t quite as dire as Ray & Moth’s — I have savings — but my future too is entirely uncertain.
 I happen to live near the start of the South West Coastal Path and the idea of catching the bus down to Minehead and leaving everything behind is really appealing about now.

 I was moved by the constant, nagging question that Ray asks: “What next?”.
 I ask myself the same question every day.
-The constant answer: “We just keep going” was inspirational though I wish I were doing something a bit more heroic with my final days like wild camping or trekking through the jungles of Burma instead of writing code and paying the mortgage.
+Their constant answer: “We just keep going” was inspirational — though I wish I were doing something a bit more heroic with my final days like wild camping or trekking through the jungles of Burma instead of writing code and paying the mortgage.

-Several companies ago, when it became clear that we were not going to make it and we had to do something different to survive, we had a meeting of the leadership team and I argued that it would be better to go into battle swinging from the yardarms with our cutlasses between our teeth than to keep sailing along, hoping that our fortunes might change with the wind.
+Several companies ago, when it became clear that our startup was not going to make it and we had to do something different to survive, we had a meeting of the leadership team and I argued that it would be better to go into battle swinging from the yardarms with our cutlasses between our teeth than to keep sailing along, hoping that our fortunes might change with the wind.
 Better to go down in glory, adventurers to the very end, than to wait for the end to come to us.
 Someone else countered that he had a mortgage to pay and that now was not the time to try anything risky.
 We chose to wait patiently for the end but I quit before the end arrived.

 The book that we ended up choosing for our book club — Aristotle’s Way: How Ancient Wisdom Can Change Your Life — asks the question “How should we live?”.
 I wish I had the book with the answer.